 Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position.
 Getting up slowly may help.
 If you should have this problem, check with your doctor.

-Entacapone may cause your urine to turn brownish orange.
-This effect is harmless and will go away after you stop taking the medicine.
+This medicine may cause your urine to turn brownish orange.
+This is normal and nothing to worry about.